ekwan/PyPlate/docs/source/markdown/API.md

   - name is optional.
 If none is given, an appropriate name will be applied.
   - Returns new container so that it can be used later in the same recipe.
 - `create_solution_from(source, solute, concentration, solvent, quantity, name)` -> `Container`
   - Adds a step to the recipe which will create a new container with given concentration using the source container as a source for the solute.
   - An appropriate amount of source solution will be transferred into the new container and an amount of solvent will be added to make up the desired concentration and total quantity.
+  - Solvent can be a substance or a container.
+If a container, it may contain some of the solute.
   - name is optional.
 If none is given, an appropriate name will be applied.
   - Returns new container so that it can be used later in the same recipe.
+  - A ValueError will be raised at bake time if it is impossible to create the desired solution.
 - `dilute(destination, solute, concentration, solvent, new_name)` -> `None`
   - Adds a step to create a new container diluted to a certain `concentration` of `solute` from `destination`
   - Concentration can be any of "0.1 M", "0.1 m", "0.1 g/mL", "0.01 umol/10 uL", "5 %v/v", "5 %w/v", "5 %w/w"